Polarium: Polarium Advance

 A Game Boy Advance version of Polarium, called Polarium Advance, was released in Japan, Europe and America.
+Interestingly, its development started before the DS version.
 The game features almost four times as many puzzles as Polarium, as well as the removal of Challenge mode, and the addition of new tiles, among other gameplay tweaks.

 The game was released in North America sometime during November 2006, published by Atlus rather than Nintendo.

 Critical reception

 Polarium received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one seven, and two eights for a total of 31 out of 40.